-Sickle cell anemia is an inherited disorder that affects the red blood cells, or the cells that transport oxygen throughout the body.
+Sickle cell anemia is an inherited disorder that affects the red blood cells or the cells that transport oxygen throughout the body.
 The disease is characterized by abnormal, sickle-shaped red blood cells, which may become trapped inside blood vessels.
 This may lead to inflammation, chronic pain and insufficient oxygen being transported to tissues and organs.

-Stem cell transplants may reverse some cases of sickle cell anemia, but this is risky option and not possible for everyone.
+Stem cell transplants may reverse some cases of sickle cell anemia, but this is a risky option and not possible for everyone.
 Research is ongoing to identify more effective ways of treating sickle cell anemia as well as a more robust potential cure.

 Sickle cell anemia is caused by a mutation in the HBB gene.
 This gene provides the instructions to produce hemoglobin, the protein inside red blood cells that carries oxygen.
 The mutated hemoglobin in sickle cell anemia sticks together or polymerizes, forming a rigid structure inside the cells.
 This results in deformed red blood cells with reduced flexibility that cannot easily pass through tight blood vessels.